Aman-Kisan/Rental-Management-System-Project/README.md

 This allows the user to make entry for the monthly payment received from the rentee.

+The radiobutton <strong>Monthly</strong> is to be selected when payment made is a monthly payment and <strong>Advance</strong> is selected when payment made is an advance given by the rentee for reseving the house.

 ### Electricity Usage Page

 ![](https://github.com/Aman-Kisan/Rental-Management-System-Project/blob/main/screenshots/electricity_use_page.jpg)